 If you’ve been feeling tired lately, or get out of breath going up the stairs – despite being physically fit – then it’s possible your iron levels may need a boost.
 But why exactly is iron so important and how can we make sure we get enough in our diet?

-1. What is iron?
+What is iron?

-If we don’t have enough iron, we can’t produce enough healthy red blood cells, and our bodies can’t get enough oxygen.
-This means we’ll feel tired and lacking in energy – and, should this develop into the more serious iron deficiency known as anaemia, you might feel out of breath easily and can start experiencing fatigue and weakness.
+If we don’t have enough iron, we can’t produce enough healthy red blood cells and our bodies can’t get enough oxygen.
+This means we’ll feel tired and lacking in energy.
+Should this develop into the more serious iron deficiency known as anaemia, you might feel out of breath easily and start experiencing fatigue and weakness.

-2. How much iron do we need?
+How much iron do we need?

 The amount of iron we need depends on a person’s age and gender.
-For much of their lives, women need more iron than men because they lose blood (and iron rich Haemoglobin) each month when they menstruate – but this means that after menopause, a woman’s iron requirements drop and are the same as a man’s.
+For much of their lives, women need more iron than men because they lose blood (and iron-rich Haemoglobin) each month when they menstruate.
+However, this means that after menopause, a woman’s iron requirements drop and are the same as a man’s.